sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

     ```
   You should get a message `namespace/risk-management created`.

-2. Now, let's switch to the namespace.
-Run:
+2. Now, let's switch to the namespace and run:

     ```Shell/Bash
     kubectl config set-context --current --namespace risk-management